grame-cncm/faustdoc/src/tutorials/rnbo.md

 ### Known issues

-This is a [Work In progress] and the generated code does not always work as expected:
+This is a [Work In Progress] and the generated code does not always work as expected:

  - parameters handing is not yet fully functioning, in particular when DSP programs only outputting audio are compiled
  - beware, some DSP produces incorrect audio samples !